echristhuraj/CubeSatDetumblingSimulator/README.md

 ![cubesat_detumbling_simulator_gui](https://user-images.githubusercontent.com/85334364/121482268-d49daf00-c981-11eb-8bc3-a523955ac50d.gif)

-While the simulation is running, calculation can be paused/continued by toggling the pause/play button
+While the simulation is running, calculation can be paused/continued by toggling the pause/play button under the simulation progress bar.

 ## Limitations

+* The orbit model is simplified to only circular orbits (eccentricity = 0) between 200 km and 850 km altitude with nonzero rates of change for argument of periapsis (AOP) and right ascension of the ascending node (RAAN) to model the J2 pertubation effect, and zero rates of change for all other Keplerian elements.
+* Disturbance forces and torques on the CubeSat were neglected so that the simplified analytical solution to the gravitational 2-body dynamics equations could be used.